The DPA Story: From Burnout to Creative Leadership.

 Pivoting my life completely to support people with their own well-being coming back from there own overwhelm and burnt out situations with The DPA (Donna Preece Academy) 2022

 “Give a man a fish, feed him for a day.
-Teach a man to fish and feed him for a lifetime.”
+Teach a man to fish, feed him for a lifetime.”

 Previous